a-hodges/ist-tutoring/README.md

 This portal is a web based interface to handle student help requests in the University of Nebraska at Omaha Computer Science Learning Center.

+## Table of Contents

+* Use
+    * Home Page
+    * Students
+        * Open Ticket
+        * Status
+    * Tutor Login
+    * Logout
+    * Tutors
+        * Edit User
+        * View Tickets
+            * Claim/Close Ticket
+            * Reopen Ticket
+    * Administrators
+        * Administration Console
+            * Messages
+            * Courses
+            * Course Sections
+            * Semesters
+            * Professors
+            * Problem Types
+            * Tutors
+        * Reports
+            * Download Report
+            * Ticket Details
+* Appendix A. Setup and Installation

 ## Use

 ### Home Page

 The home page is the first page displayed to the user.
 In the final version of the system it will be located at <https://tutoring.ist.unomaha.edu/>.
 The home page includes links to the `Open Ticket` and `View Tickets` pages in the body, and `Status` and `Tutor Login` pages in the toolbar.
+Additionally, the Computer Science Learning Center logo above the toolbar is a link to the homepage.

 If a tutor is logged in an extra `Tutor` dropdown will be in the toolbar with links for the `Edit User` and `View Tickets` pages.
 If an administrator is logged in, an `Admin` dropdown will be available in addition to the `Tutor` dropdown.
 The `Admin` console contains an `Admin Console` link to the administration console, and a `Reports` link to the reports page.

+The toolbar and logo are displayed on all pages.

 ### Students